 - Decreasingly relevant in these days of digital-only Red Button Interactive functionality.
 Though the main 'terrestrial' channels are still used for quarters and up.

-- Middle Sunday: The first Sunday is a rest day with no matches scheduled except in extreme circumstances (see the above Rain point for more info)
+- Middle Sunday: The first Sunday is a rest day with no matches scheduled except in extreme circumstances such as rain delays.

 - US TV coverage